 The Halifax Public Gardens are one of the finest surviving examples of a Victorian Garden in all of North America.

-Be sure wander through the blooming flowers and over the quaint bridges.
-You’ll stroll past charming ponds, ornate fountains, and you can even find a replica of the Titanic.
-Perhaps consider pausing for reflection or to indulge in an ice cream cone from the vendor in the garden’s pavilion.
+Be sure to wander through the blooming flowers and over the quaint bridges.
+While strolling past charming ponds and ornate fountains, visitors can even find a replica of the Titanic.
+Perhaps consider pausing for reflection.
+Or indulge in an ice cream cone from the vendor in the garden’s pavilion.

 The Halifax Public Gardens are a popular attraction in the summer.
 Yet it’s a fairly big space in the middle of the city, so you may end up seeing more traffic in the form of ducks rather than people.

-Every summer in Halifax there are two local outdoor favorites to entertain you.
-For movie buffs, you can catch the Outdoor Film Experience in the Public Gardens monthly.
+Every summer in Halifax there are two regular local outdoor events to entertain you.
+For movie buffs, you can catch the FIN Outdoor Film Experience in the Public Gardens monthly.
 Favorite Canadian flicks are projected onto a giant inflatable movie screen.

 While strolling along the Halifax Waterfront, you can climb aboard Canada’s oldest warship.
 It’s the HMCS Sackville, which is the last surviving of 123 corvettes.
 The Sackville was actually used during WWII and it played a crucial role in winning the Battle of the Atlantic.